project-hatohol/hatohol/doc/server/hap2/HowToAddHAP2.md

 ## 4. How to packaging a plugin

-You write the followings codes for each sections of /hatohol/hatohol.spec.in.
+You write your plugin information and installing file to /hatohol/hatohol.spec.in.

+The following codes is example of needed.

 ```